 Bowman’s Hill Tower offers stunning views of the Delaware River and surrounding landscape.
 On a clear day, you can see up to 14 miles.
 It’s particularly impressive in the fall when you can have a bird’s-eye view of the area’s incredible foliage.

 An elevator takes you most of the way to the top of this 90-year-old tower, but there are 23 final stairs up a spiral staircase to reach the viewing platform.
+(NB: In our experience, the elevator is frequently out of service.)

 Ride the New Hope Railroad